 Some insurance companies don’t place big premium increases on people convicted of driving under the influence.
 However, other companies won’t offer any coverage — or only do so at a much higher price.

 One main way to find cost-effective DUI car insurance is by shopping around.
 Look for a policy that has the right coverage at an affordable price, and fewer penalties for past offenses.
 Getting multiple quotes from different insurers can help you see where you stand.

-Average insurance rate increase after a DUI
+Car insurance after a DUI and suspended license

 Factors that affect your rates after a DUI